-Excess costs from handling damage, vandalism, loss or theft soon mount up, reducing the profitability of your shipment.
+Excess costs from handling damage, vandalism, loss or theft soon mount up, reducing the profitability of shipping your vehicle.
 The best way to minimise the risk of damage in transit is to stop using Ro-Ro ferries in favour of container transport.

 Once a car is locked inside a shipping container, it is safely anonymous and immune to most damage – and doesn't have to be handled at all until it reaches the final destination.
-Besides this, the following steps will help prepare your vehicle for safe transport.
+Besides this, the following steps will help prepare you for shipping your vehicle safely.